escanda/blankpage/src/content/blog/mercado_futuros.md

 ---
-title: "What to do when your family wants to perform a terrorist attack"
+title: "The Commodity trading of terrorism"
 description: "Sunday morning heroine is coming what can you do if not to die"
 pubDate: "Sept 26 2025"
 ---

 So yes, dear readers: Spain is planning a terrorist attack in its soil.
-Even my mother, Elena is favorable to a massive killing in Spanish soil, and it seems her opinions count.
-Her father was involved in Eibar in the Chalcha restaurant as a coadjunt of the spanish fascist forces and the ETA terrorist band: it was where part of the band greeted officials and shared resources over military targets and civil attacks.
+Even my mother is favorable to a massive killing in Spanish soil, and it seems her opinions count.
+Her father was involved in Eibar in the restaurant her parents had as a coadjunt of the spanish fascist forces and the ETA terrorist band: it was where part of the band greeted officials and shared resources over military targets and civil attacks.

-Myself, because I know her and her links to the spanish secret service - I am being threatened of dead by the spanish police, and even contractors, from time to time; for the time being I couldn't be violently executed but I suffered from induction although I did not follow thus my words.
+Myself, because I know her and her links to the spanish secret service - I am being threatened of dead by the spanish police, and even contractors, from time to time; for the time being I couldn't be violently executed but I suffered from induction although I did not follow thus their words.

 Like the Alvia were 172 died in a tragedy - wait juas - no: it was not a